learn-co-curriculum/phase-0-intro-to-js-2-modifying-objects/README.md

 > **NOTE:** Doing nondestructive updates (i.e. "creating new things and merging
 > on top") is a really important pattern.
 It turns out that, in many places,
 > nondestructive updates are more performant.
-The main reason on this is when
+The main reason for this is when
 > you add something to an existing `Object`, the computer has to make sure that
 > the `Object` has enough room to add what you're saying to add.
 If it doesn't,
 > the computer needs to do cleanup work, find some more space, copy the old
-> thing over, add the new, thing, and then resume work, etc. That "accounting"
+> thing over, add the new, thing, and then resume work.
+That "accounting"
 > process is actually quite slow.

 > Furthermore, in the cloud-based world of programming we're moving to more and